 Surgical Technology (Minnesota)

-MSHS affiliated programs are accredited by The Commission on Accreditation of Allied Health Education Programs (CAAHEP) on recommendation of the Association of Surgical Technologists and sponsored by the American College of Surgeons and the American Hospital Association.
+Programs affiliated with Mayo School of Health Sciences are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on recommendation of the Association of Surgical Technologists and sponsored by the American College of Surgeons and the American Hospital Association.

-The vast number and type of surgeries, in combination with a highly educated faculty, make Mayo an ideal educational setting for students in surgical training programs.
+The vast number and type of surgeries, in combination with a highly educated faculty, make Mayo Clinic an ideal educational setting for students in surgical training programs.

 Graduation and certification

-Upon successful completion of your Surgical Technology Program , you will graduate from your college, receiving your Associate of Applied Science (AAS) degree.
+Upon successful completion of your surgical technology program, you will graduate from your college, receiving your Associate of Applied Science (AAS) degree.

 Continuing education or re-examination is required to maintain certification, which must be renewed every four years.